lightningtgc/es6-coding-style/es6-coding-style-en.md

 ```

-- 5.3 better not use 'arguments', replace it with '...'
+- 5.3 Use rest syntax `...` instead of `arguments`.

-> rest parameter is a real array, no need to be converted
+> Rest arguments are a real Array, no need to be converted.

-> Tis: 'arguments' is prohibited in arrow function
+> Note: Arrows can not use their own 'arguments'.

 ```js
 // Bad